Monitoring edge-geodetic sets in graphs: Introduction

 We introduce a new graph-theoretic concept, that is motivated by the problem of network monitoring, called \emph{monitoring edge-geodetic sets}.
 In the area of network monitoring, one wishes to detect or repair faults in a network; in many applications, the monitoring process involves distance probes~\cite{r2,BEEHHMR06,BR06,r1j}.
 Our networks are modeled by finite, undirected simple connected graphs, whose vertices represent systems and whose edges represent the connections between them.
 We wish to monitor a network such that when a connection (an edge) fails, we can detect the said failure by means of certain probes.
 To do this, we select a small subset of vertices (representing the probes) of the network such that all connections are covered by the shortest paths between pairs of vertices in the network.
 Moreover, any two probes are able to detect the current distance that separates them.
 The goal is that, when an edge of the network fails, some pair of probes detects a change in their distance value, and therefore the failure can be detected.
 Our inspiration comes from two areas: the concept of \emph{geodetic sets} in graphs and its variants~\cite{r4}, and the concept of \emph{distance edge-monitoring sets}~\cite{r1,r1j}.

 We now proceed with some necessary definitions.
 A \emph{geodesic} is a shortest path between two vertices $u,v$ of a graph $G$~\cite{b2}.
-The length of a geodesic between two vertices $u,v$ in $G$ is the \emph{distance} $d_G(u,v)$ between them.
+The \emph{length} of a path is the number of its edges, and the length of a geodesic between two vertices $u,v$ in $G$ is the \emph{distance} $d_G(u,v)$ between them.
 For an edge $e$ of $G$, we denote by $G-e$ the graph obtained by deleting $e$ from $G$.
 An edge $e$ in a graph $G$ is a \emph{bridge} if $G-e$ has more connected components than $G$.
 The \emph{open neighborhood} of a vertex $v \in V(G)$ is $N_G(v) = \{u \in V \, | \, uv \in E(G)\}$ and its \emph{closed neighborhood} is the set $N_G[v] = N_G(v) \cup \{v\}$.

-\paragraph{Monitoring edge-geodetic sets.} We now formally define of our main concept.
+\paragraph{Monitoring edge-geodetic sets.} We now formally define our main concept.

 \begin{definition} Two vertices $x,y$ \emph{monitor} an edge $e$ in graph $G$ if $e$ belongs to all shortest paths between $x$ and $y$.
 A set $S$ of vertices of $G$ is called a \emph{monitoring edge-geodetic set} of $G$ (\emph{MEG-set} for short) if, for every edge $e$ of $G$, there is a pair $x,y$ of vertices of $S$ that monitors $e$. \end{definition}